lologarithm/netgen/README.md

 `out` defaults to the input package

 See the benchmark package for some example generated code.

+Currently this generates serialization code for a single package at a time.
+Imported types will not work.

 Benchmarked using go-serialization-benchmark on a lenovo w540 laptop running ubuntu 16.04
 ```